bixbydevelopers/capsule-sample-shirt/README.md

 Buy a medium V-Neck
 Change the size
 (Select small)
-Make that a large V-Neck and add an Oxford Dress Shirt Remove Polo Shirt from my order
+Add an Oxford Dress Shirt
+Remove Polo Shirt from my order
 (Note above won't match any existing shirt so you get a prompt.
 Select V-Neck) Add 2 Medium Polo Shirts to my order